-I thought about the employee lifecycle roadmap and specifically the early stages of ‘attracting’ and ‘recruiting’.
-You can’t expect to create and promote a diverse and inclusive workplace if you can’t hire them in the first place!
+Thinking about the employee lifecycle roadmap and specifically the early stages of ‘attracting’ and ‘recruiting’, you can’t expect to create and promote a diverse and inclusive workplace if you can’t hire them in the first place!

 We can work together to make sure all related materials are neutrally written.
 We want to appeal to a diverse audience, and without influence.
 This collaboration and editorial review should extend to external platforms such as the corporate LinkedIn and Glassdoor accounts.
 You want to be aligned, consistent in tone and messaging.

 How can we remove the bias in our writing?

 Gender-neutral and inclusive pronouns – remove mentions of men/women/he/she and instead use they or their.